Modular kit design

 Last updated

 If you're new to 3D modeling or level design, then don't attempt to design your own kit yet.
 Many considerations go into designing a robust kit.
 Your first kit will probably be very hard to use, especially if you haven't learned from using other peoples' kits already.
-Instead, see our list of Resources to download a free pre-made modular kit suitable for prototyping.
+Instead, see our list of to download a free pre-made modular kit suitable for prototyping.

 But if you have experience in level design and 3D tools, then you are ready.
 On this page we will detail the many considerations and best practices for designing your own modular kit.